geoffmazeroff/shamazon/ProjectPlan.md

 # Project Plan

 ## To Do
-- Implement a logger service (log to console for now)
 - Build backend service to return hard-coded list
 - Add unit tests for backend logic
 - Create mock data service to generate data models